SuiMachine/Deadly-Premonition-2---Sui-s-hack/README.md

 * An option to add shadows to lights used byt the game.
 * Options to configure HBAO.
 * Option to modify planar reflections resolution.
+* Enforce LOD models to cast their own shadows.
 * Basic Keyboard and Mouse support* (see notes).

 # Experimental features